Kobe Bryant happy to aid Isaiah Thomas; says he's open book for NBA's players

 "You never know who might call," Bryant chuckles.

-Celtics guard Isaiah Thomas revealed last week that Bryant has been texting him before and after each playoff game and has engaged in a film session with him.
-Kobe took to Twitter to declare IT had a "Mamba mentality" and nicknamed him "Mighty IT."
+Celtics?guard Isaiah Thomas revealed last week that Bryant has been texting him before and after each playoff game and has engaged in a film session with him.
+Bryant took to Twitter to declare IT had a "Mamba mentality" and nicknamed him "Mighty IT."

-Bryant confirms he has had "many conversations" during the playoffs with Thomas, but says the Celtics star is just one of many current NBA stars who have reached out to Kobe for advice.
+Bryant confirms he has had "many conversations" during the playoffs with Thomas, but says the Celtics star is just one of many current NBA stars who have reached out to him for advice.

-Bryant says he also talks regularly with Cavaliers point guard Kyrie Irving, MVP candidates James Harden and Russell Westbrook, and Utah Jazz star Gordon Hayward, whom Kobe spent three days training with in Orange County last summer.
+Bryant says he also talks regularly with?
+Cavaliers?point guard Kyrie Irving, MVP candidates James Harden and Russell Westbrook, and Utah Jazz star Gordon Hayward, whom Bryant spent three days training with in Orange County last summer.

 "I'm around for all the guys," Bryant tells ESPN.com.
 "Anybody can reach out.
 It's an open book."